Map files...

 Condes need the map file every time it displays the map, so the map file should not be moved after importing it into a Condes event file.

-1. Condes will first look for the map file in the folder indicated when you linked the map file to the event.
+1. Condes first looks for the map file in the folder indicated when you linked the map file to the event.

-3. Finally, Condes will look for the map file in the same folder, where the event file is located.
+3. Finally, Condes looks for the map file in the folder where the event file is located.

 Resolution (DPI) information in bitmap files

 For bitmap files, you should pay attention to the correct setting of the map file resolution.
-Under normal circumstances, a bitmap file will contain information on the resolution of the bitmap.
-Condes will use this information to scale the map correctly.
+Under normal circumstances, a bitmap file contains information on the resolution of the bitmap.
+Condes uses this information to scale the map correctly, so it is essential that the resolution setting is 100% correct.

 When resolution information is missing…

-However, in some cases this information is missing from the file.
-Condes will alert you when you link to the file, if this is the case.
-You need to input the horizontal and vertical resolution in dpi (dots per inch) by using the "Details" button.
-You may want to experiment to determine the correct values.
+In some cases, the resolution information is missing from the file.
+Condes alerts you when you link to the file, if this is the case.
+You now need to input the horizontal and vertical resolution in dpi (dots per inch) by using the "Details" button.
+If you are not sure about the correct values, you may want to experiment.
 A normal bitmap resolution would be in the range of 100-300 dpi.
 Tip: Measure the distance between two North lines on the correctly printed map and see if it corresponds to the coordinate difference when you place the mouse cursor on top of the same two North lines in Condes.

 If - at any time - you want to change the original scale of the map, adjusting the resolution parameters in the Canvas / Map / Details dialog can do this.